-Parameter Description

-Destination Path

-Path Allows you to specify the directory in which to save the exported files.
-You can click on the Browse button right of the field to browse your file system and select the destination folder.

-Allows you to enter the prefix or the pattern for the names of the exported files.
-You can leave this field blank to use the default file naming pattern, type in a file name to use it as a prefix, or type a full pattern using the following variables:

-File Pattern %t - Project title %a - Act number

-• %q - Sequence number
+Parameter Description Destination Path Path Allows you to specify the directory in which to save the exported files.
+You can click or the Browse button right of the field to browse your file system and select the destination folder.
+File Pattern Allows you to enter the prefix or the pattern for the names of the exported files.
+You can leave this field blank to use the default file naming pattern, type in a file name to use it as a prefix, or type a full pattern using the following variables: • %t - Project title • %a - Act number • %g - Sequence number

-• %s - Scene number